Jmartinezc-rgb/Jmartinezc-rgb/README.md

 - 📫 How to reach me **javimartinezcristobal@gmail.com**

-- ⚡ Fun fact **I'm a pro at turning board games into high-stakes, laugh-out-loud showdowns.
-Expect alliances, betrayals, and epic victories!**
+- ⚡ Fun fact **I'm passionate about both board games and video games – mastering strategy in the physical and virtual realms!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">